marvin-garcia/aks-playground/deployment/azure-arc/README.md

 ### Flux Configurations

 Probably the most important part of GitOps, is having a clear structure and separation of what will be deployed to the clusters and how they have dependencies on each other.
-The image below shows the repository's folder structure that is relevant to Flux and what each component represents.
+The snippet below shows the repository folders that are relevant to the Flux configuration:

 ```textile
 aks-playground/